schepach/telegram-mumu-bot/README.md

 **If you want run from IDE:**

 1. Download or clone [repository](https://github.com/schepach/TelegramMumuBot.git)
-2. Set your botname and token
+2. Set your botname and token in `MumuBot.java`
 3. Change path for log file `log4j.properties`
 4. Run `Main.java`
 5. Enjoy!